azimuttapp/azimutt/libs/aml/docs/documentation.md

 |||
 ```

-The common indentation to every line will be removed using [stripIndent](../../utils/src/string.ts) to keep your code and documentation clean 😉
+The common indentation to every line will be removed to keep your code and documentation clean 😉